Josh Allen Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 - Allen leads Buffalo with 3,216 passing yards (268.0 per game) and has a 65.7% completion percentage this year (289-of-440) while throwing 26 touchdowns and 10 interceptions.

-- He has tacked on 422 rushing yards on 75 carries with three touchdowns, averaging 35.2 yards per game.
+- He also has 422 rushing yards on 75 carries with three touchdowns, averaging 35.2 yards per game.

 - The Bills have run 59.1% passing plays and 40.9% rushing plays this season.
 They rank eighth in the NFL in scoring.